-The Canon BG-E11 Battery Grip is the battery grip designed for the Canon EOS 5D Mark III DSLR.
+The Canon BG-E11 is the battery grip designed specifically for the Canon EOS 5D Mark III, EOS 5Ds and EOS 5Ds R DSLR cameras.
 All of Canon's Battery Grips are fundamentally similar to each other in design and functionality, and once again, the BG-E11 includes the basics.

 DSLRs without a built-in vertical grip (all non-1-Series bodies at this time) have the advantage of being compact and light, but these bodies are not comfortable to shoot with in portrait/vertical orientation - especially for long periods of time.
 An accessory battery grip solves this problem by adding a vertical grip complete with shutter release and other relevant buttons.
 And, the grips allow a second battery to be used for double the battery life.